 Read Full Transcript:

-Hello and welcome to Insurance For Trades News Wrap for Tradies, Im Paige Estritori, and its Thursday, 6 November 2025.
+Hello and welcome to the Insurance For Trades News Wrap for Tradies, Im Paige Estritori and its Thursday, 18 December 2025.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.